dwarfmaster/netlist-compiler/README.md

    `e` is a bit.
 The first three arguments work exactly as with `ROM`.
 The three last ones allow to write to the RAM. `e` enables the writing if set to 1. `wa` is the write address and `d` is the data written.
 Please note that the write action only takes effect at the end of the pass.
+Because of that, the three last arguments are not dependencies of the command.

 For examples of valid netlists, see the folder `test`.